sri-arjuna/awesome-spin/README.md

 You may download them from: [SourceForge Project Files](https://sourceforge.net/projects/awesomewmspin/files/?source=navbar)

 If you are running Windows or Apple, you may want to use [Universal Netboot Installer](https://sourceforge.net/projects/unetbootin/) to write the iso to an USB-Stick.
 If you are running Linux, Unix or BSD version, simply use dd, as in: `dd file.iso /dev/sdu`

 Build Instruction
 -----------------

-Personaly, i do have my projects in $HOME/prjs/PROJECTNAME (change 'prj=' to whatever path applies to you).
+Personaly, i do have my projects in $HOME/prjs/PROJECTNAME.
-Assuming you have a similar set up, here's the lazy setup:
+You can keep that, or change 'prj=' to whatever path applies to you:

 	prj=$HOME/prjs/iso-awesome-sea
 	git clone git://git.code.sf.net/p/awesomewmspin/code $prj